academe/SagePay-Integration/README.md

 different types of card object:

 1. `Request\Model\SingleUseCard` - The fist time a card is used.
-It has been tokenised and will be held agains the merchant session key for 400 seconds before being discarded.
+It has been tokenised and will be held against the merchant session key for 400 seconds before being discarded.
 2. `Request\Model\ReusableCard` - A card that has been saved and so is reusable.
 Use this for non-interaractive payments when no CVV is being used.
 3. `Request\Model\ReusableCvvCard` - A card that has been saved and so is reusable, and has been linked to a CVV and merchant session.
-Use this for interactive reuse of a card, where the user is being asked to supply their CVV for additional security.
+Use this for interactive reuse of a card, where the user is being asked to supply their CVV for additional security, but otherwise do not need to reenter all their card details.
     The CVV is (normally) linked to the card and the merchant session on the client side, and so will remain active for a limited time (400 seconds).

 The `ReusableCard` does not need a merchant session key. `ReusableCvvCard` does require a merchant session key and a call to link the session key + card identifier + CVV together (preferably on the client side, but can be done server-side if appropriately PCI accredited or while testing).

-A CVV can be linked to a a reusable card with the `LinkSecurityCode` message:
+A CVV can be linked to a reusable card with the `LinkSecurityCode` message:

 ~~~php
 $security_code = new Request\LinkSecurityCode(